microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityIncident.md

 		"Demo"
 	)
 }
-Update-MgSecurityIncident -IncidentId $incidentId -BodyParameter $params
+Update-MgBetaSecurityIncident -IncidentId $incidentId -BodyParameter $params
 ```

-This example shows how to use the Update-MgSecurityIncident Cmdlet.
+This example shows how to use the Update-MgBetaSecurityIncident Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS